center-for-threat-informed-defense/attack-powered-suit/docs/DEVELOPERS.md

 ![Use the Safari Extensions preferences to grant permission to view all sites.](safari-permissions.png)

+### Firefox

+To test in Firefox, you need to copy the build artifacts into `browsers/firefox` by running `make firefox-ext`.
+Then load the extension into Firefox:

+1. Make sure you're using Firefox Developer Edition.
+2. Go to the page `about:debugging` and nagivate to "This Firefox" in the left menu.
+3. Click "Load Temporary Add-on" and select the `attack_powered_suit/browsers/firefox` directory.
+4. The extension will appear in the extension list and is now usable.

 ## Unit Tests

 To run the test suite: